 The hidden meaning of it’s iconography

 This composition exhibits a comprehensive iconography narrative, presenting further arguments for the promotion of this piece as a private devotional in nature.
 In Howell-Jolly’s detailed iconographic analysis of 1983, significant interpretations are focused on the use of Mariological symbols; that is motifs representing “The theological study of the Virgin Mary.”.
 Jolly observes “the basin, towel, clear-glass carafe, and pyx boxes – are often found together, and have relatively predictable meanings, although they appear more commonly within the context of Mariological scenes where they refer to Mary’s virginal womb and her purity.”.
 This suggests a strong religious devotional link, which is further reflected and reinforced in other notable symbols.
-A muted peacock is presented at the front on the ledge, opposed to a partridge or quail (opposite).
+A muted peacock is presented at the front on the ledge, opposed to a partridge or quail (below).
 The peacock itself has a historical link within allegoric narrative paintings and has been interpreted as a Christian symbol of immortality and Christ’s resurrection.
 Could the opaque use of these symbols provide an insight into a subtler inference of pious devotion?

 The historical context of this analysis is a vital component if we are to resolve the argument of whether Messina’s Jerome was indeed intended for private devotional use.
 Why is this important?
 At the time of its creation, Venice was already emerging from a decade of constant defence of its Empire.
 Battle fatigue, a struggling economy, and a Treasury with scarce resources; all reinforcing the need to maintain civic optimism.
 The shackles of traditional religious piety were slowly removed.
 During this paradigm shift, we see subtle new variations of original themes, many of which can be identified in Messina’s Jerome composition: melancholy, meditation, devotion, discipline, yearning for open space.
 If investigated further, it is these parallels that could unlock the real answer.